TheRake66/Counter-Strike-2-3DS-Theme/README.md

  Download music kit you want (ex. *Music Kit, The Verkkars, EZ4ENCE.zip*).

+ Transfer files to your 3DS sdcard (you can use FTPD).

 ## How to download (on Theme Plaza)?

  Go on ![my profile](https://themeplaza.art/profile/TheRake66) page.